nadiarizki/Sanbercode-WebdriverIO-Cucumber-Web-Automation/README.md

 Web automation test with WebdriverIO and Cucumber

 #### Implementation:
-* Using Background keyword
+* using Background keyword
-* Scenario Outline
+* scenario Outline
 * using Cucumber tag
 * parallel multi browser test using Google Chrome dan Microsoft Edge
 * screenshot when test failed